hyperglyph/hyperglyph/README.rst

  hyperglyph: duck typed ipc
 ============================

-hyperglyph is ipc for dynamic, duck typed languages. unlike other ipc libraries, the server can return different objects to the client, without the client breaking.
+hyperglyph is ipc (inter process communication) for dynamic, duck typed languages. unlike other ipc libraries, the server can return different objects to the client, without the client breaking.